satingaux/whatsapp-get-automated/README.md

-# whatsapp
+# Whatsapp
-This repo includes Selenium and Java.
+It includes Selenium and Java.<br>
+It reply to whatsapp messages automatically.<br>
 # The motivation behind this repo
 At my clg IIIT Sonepat <br>
 In student's whatsAPP grp,<br>